nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Searching for tasks using keywords: `find`
-Finds tasks that contian any of the given keywords.<br>
+Finds tasks that contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

 > Finds all the tasks with the keywords. <br>